couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 }
 ```

-Test the application with various airport names and abbreviation forms: `SFO`, `KLAX`, `Los Angeles` etc.
+Test the application with various airport names and abbreviations, you can start with: `SFO`, `KLAX`, `Los Angeles` etc.

 ###Step 2.2